-This post will be mainly focussed on getting a foothold in an internal network of windows systems which is widely used in every organisation.
-In subsequent posts, I will include some techniques on attacking clients externally.
+This post will be mainly focused on getting a foothold in an internal network of windows systems which is widely used in every organisation.

 Gaining a foothold – Part 1